 Insomnia: A persistent difficulty with sleep initiation or maintenance that is associated with concern, dissatisfaction, or perceived daytime impairment, such as fatigue, decreased mood or irritability, general malaise, or cognitive impairment (ICSD-3-TR, 2023).

-Maintenance of Wakefulness Test (MWT): A daytime sleep study that measures the ability to stay awake in nonstimulating conditions for a defined period of time (Littner et al., 2005).
+Maintenance of Wakefulness Test (MWT): A daytime sleep study that measures the ability to stay awake in nonstimulating conditions for a defined period of time (Littner et al., 2005; Krahn et al., 2021).